victorolivo24/cs211-assignments/README.md

 February 4th, 2025 @ 14:16

-- The testcases ignored neglected to address potential differences in the calculation.
+- The test cases neglected to address potential differences in the calculation.
 I've changed the output test cases to remove the -0.000000.
-- In other words, you should, if you have -0.000000, print 0.000000.
+- In other words, if you have -0.000000, you should print 0.000000.